nerudaj/DGM/examples/Readme.md

 ### 11_advanced_particle_system

 This example shows more complex particle systems, those that require to inherit from implicit data types, require texturing and such.
 Press P to start the simulation and Space to remove some blocks to further observe effect of falling sand particle system.

+### 12_simple_lights

+How to illuminate tiles of dgm::TileMap.
+This example allows you to move a green circle through textured maze rendered via TileMap, and surroundings of the player are illuminated by setting the transparent channel of each tile against black void.
+Use WASD to move and close the app by clicking close button.